feather-rs/feather/docs/architecture.md

 In the ECS architecture, there are three key types of objects:
 * Entities: these are just IDs.
 In Feather, these are represented by the `Entity` struct.
 They allow access to components.
 * Components: these represent entities' data.
 Each entity can have zero or one component of every type.
-For example, `Position` stores an entity position, and entities with the `Position` component have a position.
+For example, `EntityPosition` stores an entity position, and entities with the `EntityPosition` component have a position.
 You can access components via `Game.ecs.get::<T>()`, where `T` is the component you want.
 * Systems: functions that run each tick.
 While components are data, systems are logic.
 They operate on components.